frustra/strayphotons/docs/guides/Installation_and_Setup.md

   Package Build bundles assets into a single file, and is meant to be suitable for distribution.
 Developer Build is recommended for most purposes.
 - **Tracy Profiler**: On, Off
   The Tracy C++ Profiler is a powerful live debugging tool, however it rapidly consumes ram making longer play sessions an issue.
 This setting can remove it from the build.
-- **Rust Shared Library**: On, Off
-  Rust library linking is supported, however this can be disable if Rust is not installed on the system.

 Once the build variant is selected, CMake Configure will usually run automatically, however you can also manually reconfigure the project using `>CMake: Delete Cache and Reconfigure` in the Ctrl-Shift-P menu.